subthaumic/TDAworkshop/index.md

 ## Corona Regulations
 Please note the following information regarding on-site participation:

-* On-site participants will need to provide personal data for contact tracking at the beginning of the course
+* On-site participants will need to provide personal data for contact tracking at the beginning of each day.
-* Please wear a mask when moving around; the mask can be removed when seated.
+* Participants will need to wear a mask at all times ([CoronaVO Studienbetrieb und Kunst § 3, Absatz 1, Nummer 4](https://www.baden-wuerttemberg.de/en/service/aktuelle-infos-zu-corona/uebersicht-corona-verordnungen/coronavo-studienbetrieb-und-kunst/).
 * Since we will need to regularly ventilate the room, you might want to bring a sweater.

 Official documents:\